 The incident resulted in a compression fracture at T12, and broke one of his metacarpals in his left hand.
 The T12 vertebra is located in middle of the back and sits just above the lumbar.
 Ryan underwent surgeries to repair the bone in his hand, and a back fusion surgery to fuse his spine from T9 to L2.

-After back surgery, Ryan initially had the ability to move his legs and was working on strengthening.
-But another setback occurred within the first few weeks of recovery when the hematoma in his spine (from the original impact of the accident) started to bleed, damaging the nerves in his spinal cord.
+Ryan initially had the ability to move his legs and was working on strengthening.
+However, another setback occurred within the first few weeks of recovery when the hematoma in his spine (from the original impact of the accident) started to bleed, damaging the nerves in his spinal cord.
 He lost all feeling from the waist down.
 Ryan spent the next several months undergoing rehabilitation, learning how to move with the aid of a wheelchair and how to move forward with his disability.

 A few years passed, but Ryan was not idle.
-In 2007, he started creating his own hand controls for the tractors and utility vehicles, and made adjustments to his work around the farm.
+In 2007, he started creating his own hand controls for the tractors and utility vehicles, and adjusted his work around the farm.
 He was able to operate equipment and tend to some basic tasks.
 In 2012, Ryan was able to purchase the neighboring farm that borders his family’s property, which was a bright spot in working towards his future.

-In 2014, Ryan was connected with PA’s Office of Vocational Rehabilitation (OVR), which is part of the PA Department of Labor and Industry.
+In 2014, Ryan connected with PA’s Office of Vocational Rehabilitation (OVR), which is part of the PA Department of Labor and Industry.
 OVR provides vocational rehabilitation services to help people with disabilities.
 An OVR farm coordinator visited Ryan on the farm, and recommended a partnership with a program affiliated with Penn State University: AgrAbility for Pennsylvanians.
 Ryan was thrilled to learn that there was assistance available to help him access services and assistive technology specially needed to allow him to remain in farming.

 “It’s in my blood.
 It’s where I’m going to stay.”